Governorship of Wes Moore: Cabinet

 Several of Moore's cabinet secretaries resigned in 2025.
 Kevin Anderson, the Maryland Secretary of Commerce, transitioned to an economic development advisor to the governor in January 2025 and was succeeded by Harry Coker, who served as the United States National Cyber Director from 2023 to 2025.
 Laura Herrera Scott resigned as Maryland Secretary of Health at the end of February 2025, and was succeeded by Meena Seshamani, who served as the director of the Centers for Medicare & Medicaid Services from 2021 to 2025.
 Anthony Woods resigned as Maryland Secretary of Veterans and Military Families to take a private sector job in May 2025, and was succeeded by Republican Carroll County commissioner Ed Rothstein in August 2025.
 In June 2025, Vincent Schiraldi resigned as Maryland Secretary of Juvenile Services, citing negative media attention of him and a small number of youth committing crimes, though Moore later claimed on WBAL-AM that he had "ordered" Schiraldi's resignation.
-In July 2025, Paul Wiedefeld said that he would resign as Maryland Secretary of Transportation on August 1.
+In July 2025, Paul Wiedefeld said that he would resign as Maryland Secretary of Transportation on August 1; he was succeeded by Kathryn Thomas, who served as deputy administrator of the Federal Aviation Administration from 2023 to 2025.
 In August 2025, Moore's chief of staff, Fagan Harris, announced that he would resign his post at the end of the year to become the next president of the Abell Foundation; he was succeeded by Lester Davis, a CareFirst BlueCross BlueShield executive who worked as an unpaid outside advisor to Moore's 2022 gubernatorial campaign.
 In October 2025, Roland Butler resigned as secretary of state police and was succeeded by state senator Michael A. Jackson.
 In November 2025, Paul Monteiro resigned as secretary of Maryland Department of Service and Civic Innovation and was succeeded by Jonny Dorsey, one of Moore's deputy chiefs of staff.

 In October 2025, Moore appointed Walter Simmons to serve as the secretary of the newly created Department of Social and Economic Mobility.

+Two of Moore's cabinet secretaries resigned in 2026.
+Maryland Secretary of Human Services Rafael López, who resigned on February 23, citing health reasons, and was succeeded by deputy secretary Gloria Brown Burnett, who will serve as acting secretary until April 1, when Stacy Rodgers will then take over as acting secretary.
+In March 2026, Rai announced that he would step down on March 27, and would be succeeded by deputy secretary Elena Quiroz-Livanis, who will serve as acting secretary until a search for a new, permanent secretary is completed.